camrail/camrco/content/projects/stackup-risk/index.md

 ---
 title: Stackup Risk
-date: 2020-10-10
+date: 2020-11-10
-description: 'Psychometric Risk Profiling.'
+description: 'Psychometric Risk Profiling startup.'
 image: images/stackup_header.png
 ---
 Stackup Risk began as a side project which was eventually acquired by an end to end financial advice platform.
 What started as my first python project and webapp, became a three year journey into financial risk tolerance, psychometrics, SaaS, Django, javascript, devops and everything in between.